 Auto loan delinquency rates

-Even while the unemployment rate dropped to 4.1% in 2017 from 4.8% in 2016, Americans may still be having a hard time keeping up with their finances.
-Or are they taking on too much at once?
+It’s possible that defaults will continue to rise in 2020, thanks to an over 20% unemployment rate during the coronavirus outbreak.
+But even as the unemployment rate dropped to 3.5% in 2019 from 4.7% in 2016, Americans appeared to be struggling to keep up with their finances.
+Or were they taking on too much at once?

 4 tips to avoid defaulting on a car loan

 Setting up autopay is just one way to avoid missing a due date or payment.
 Other steps you can take to avoid defaulting on your car loan include:

 - Refinance your loan.
 If your original auto loan came with unfavorable interest rates and high fees, you might find another provider offering cheaper, more competitive terms.

 - Ask about deferment.
 By explaining your situation to your auto loan provider — no matter how tough the conversation — it might be willing to defer payments for a specified period, giving you time to catch up on your other financial obligations.